hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 - [ ] Periodic priority reporting to show aging effects

 #### 2. Demonstrate Functionality (10 points)
-create a 5 min video presentation that:
+Create a 5-minute video presentation that:
 - [ ] Show that higher priority processes get preference
 - [ ] Show that aging prevents starvation of low-priority processes
 - [ ] Validate that all processes eventually complete